Buying green electricity

 Most of of the UK's electricity comes from burning fossil fuels (such as coal, oil and gas) which is a major contributor to climate change.
 Read more about green alternatives on this page.

+The proportion of renewable electricity being used is growing steadily.
+This increase is due to policies such as the Renewables Obligation, Contracts for Difference (find details of these at Ofgem) and the Feed-In Tariff.
 The UK Government wants at least 30 per cent of our electricity to come from renewable sources by 2020.

 Green electricity offerings